You are here

-If you wish to retain the firm’s HUBZone certification, you must recertify every three years to SBA, indicating that the firm is still in compliance with all the HUBZone requirements including: its principal office is located in a qualified HUBZone; at least 35% of its employees reside in a HUBZone; and it is a small business concern that is 51% owned directly and unconditionally by U.S. citizens.
+If you wish the firm to retain the firm’s HUBZone certification, you must recertify every three years to SBA, indicating that the firm is still in compliance with all the HUBZone requirements including: its principal office is located in a qualified HUBZone; at least 35% of its employees reside in a HUBZone; and it is a small business concern that is 51% owned directly and unconditionally by U.S. citizens.
 Different rules apply for Tribal Governments, Alaska Native Corporations, Community Development Corporations and small agricultural cooperatives.
 These rules are set forth in SBA’s regulations, at 13 C.F.R. § 126.200.

 You must report all “material changes” to SBA because they may affect your eligibility in the HUBZone Program.

 What is considered a "material change?"
 For example: